christophergarthwood/appdevstig_docs/Template_011_ThreatAssessment.md

 #### Denial of Service

-Application designers should be aware that their applications may be subject to a denial of service attack.
+Application designers should be aware that their applications may be subject to a denial-of-service attack.
 Therefore, the use of expensive resources such as large files, complex calculations, heavy-duty searches, or long queries should be reserved for authenticated and authorized users, and not available to anonymous users.

-For applications that do not have this luxury, every facet of the application should be engineered to perform as little work as possible, to use fast and few database queries, to avoid exposing large files or unique links per user, in order to prevent simple denial of service attacks.
+For applications that do not have this luxury, every facet of the application should be engineered to perform as little work as possible, to use fast and few database queries, to avoid exposing large files or unique links per user, to prevent simple denial of service attacks.

 *Mitigation*: Provide methods of defense in use.

 #### Elevation of Privilege

 If an application provides distinct user and administrative roles, then it is vital to ensure that the user cannot elevate his/her role to a higher privilege one.
-In particular, simply not displaying privileged role links is insufficient.
+Simply not displaying privileged role links is insufficient.
 Instead, all actions should be gated through an authorization matrix, to ensure that only the permitted roles can access privileged functionality.

 *Mitigation*: Provide methods of defense in use.

 ## Measurable and Actionable:

 + Threat assessment must exist.
-+ Threat assessments must return a numerical value indicating the level of concern for an identified vulnerability.
++ Threat assessments must return to a numerical value indicating the level of concern for an identified vulnerability.
 + Improvement of scores should occur over the course of the application's lifecycle if risk management indicates tighter security is appropriate.

 ## Purpose: